bsc-iitm/python/ppa/week-4/PPA-6.md

 ## Solution-4

 Here we are reversing the range.
 We start from $n - 1$ and go all the way till $0$.
+The step-size is $-1$.
+Hence the range function looks like this: `range(n - 1, -1, -1)`.
+The end-point is one less than where we want to stop, hence it is $-1$ and not $0$.

 ```python
 L = input().split(',')